ulodciv/cluster_deployer/README.md

 purpose of this application is to assist in the preparation of clusters to run tests and validate that the postgresl resource agent works properly.

-Runs using VirtualBox on Windows, and probably on UNIX-likes with minor changes.
+Runs on Linux or Windows with Python 3.6 using external module Paramiko.

-Requires Python 3.6 using external module Paramiko.
+VirtualBox is required.

 Deploys nodes running CentOS/RHEL 7, Debian 9 or Ubuntu Zesty.